VIB-PSB/ksrates/README.md

 [![Documentation Status](https://readthedocs.org/projects/ksrates/badge/?version=latest)](https://ksrates.readthedocs.io/en/latest/?badge=latest)

-VIB-UGent Center for Plant Systems Biology---[Evolutionary Systems Biology Lab](http://www.psb.ugent.be/esb)
+VIB-UGent Center for Plant Systems Biology&mdash;[Evolutionary Systems Biology Lab](http://www.psb.ugent.be/esb)

 # ksrates
-*ksrates* is a tool to position whole-genome duplications\* (WGDs) relative to speciation events using substitution-rate-adjusted mixed paralog--ortholog distributions of synonymous substitutions per synonymous site (*K*<sub>S</sub>).
+*ksrates* is a tool to position whole-genome duplications\* (WGDs) relative to speciation events using substitution-rate-adjusted mixed paralog&ndash;ortholog distributions of synonymous substitutions per synonymous site (*K*<sub>S</sub>).

 \* or, more generally, whole-genome multiplications (WGMs), but we will simply use the more common WGD to refer to any multiplication